IHE/pharm-mpd/input/pagecontent/usecases.md

    There are several triggers and possibilities for order changes or cancellations:

    1.1. **By prescriber**
-   In some cases, a prescriber (be it the original prescriber or any other clinician with the appropriate rights) needs to change the order.
+   In some cases, a prescriber (be it the original prescriber or any other clinician with the appropriate rights) may need to change the order.
+This has to be strongly dependent on the applicable business rules and the workflow context; typically only the original prescriber or someone in the organization can modify the prescription.
 Besides other tracking mechanisms that may apply, this is usually a simple change in the order.

    1.2. **By pharmacist or patient**
    When the order needs to be changed by - or actually on behalf of - the patient or pharmacist, this actually implies a request to change or request to cancel, because neither the pharmacist or the patient are the "owners" of the order.